j50n/deno-proc/site/src/core/pipelines.md

 # Process Pipelines

-Chain processes together like shell pipes.
-It's beautiful.
+Chaining processes together creates powerful data processing workflows that combine the efficiency of Unix tools with the expressiveness of JavaScript.

-## The Basics
+## Understanding Pipeline Basics

 In a shell, you'd write: